 Image by Fernando Zhiminaicela

-About the Authors: Andreas Heuser is a Manager in Castalia’s New Zealand office and Alex Sundakov is Castalia’s Executive Director in Australia.
+Andreas Heuser Manager in Castalia’s New Zealand office

 Disclaimer: The views expressed are those of the authors alone.
 This work has not received funding from any other organisation or interest.

-This blog examines New Zealand’s unique stimulus approach, which focuses on “shovel-ready” infrastructure.
-This approach promises to stimulate economic activity while minimizing risks of wasteful spending.
+Many governments are concerned about how to stimulate economic activity once the COVID-19 health crisis is in a manageable state.
+New Zealand’s unique “shovel-ready” infrastructure-led stimulus approach promises to stimulate economic activity while minimizing risks of wasteful spending.
 The New Zealand approach could inform how governments and multilateral development banks (MDB) approach financial stimulus support in developing countries.

 Infrastructure spending is a safe stimulus option to overcome the unprecedented demand shock.